Develops new electrochemical processes for applications including nano-material fabrication, energy storage, electrometallurgy and sensors

 Develops diamond electrodes for electrochemical and neural device applications

-Works at the interface of protein engineering and electrochemistry to enable a new generation of advanced technologies
+Develops biomolecular platforms to control solid-liquid interfaces and enable a new generation of advanced technologies

 Develops high-performance electrochemical energy conversion and storage technologies through fundamental and applied studies of interfacial and transport processes

 Develops novel electrochemical systems for grid-level energy conversion and storage